soulkun/ECE5960-Fast-Robots/category/lab10.md

 ## 3. Closed Loop Control

+### Design a simple controller in your Jupyter notebook to perform a closed-loop obstacle avoidance.
-To perform a closed-loop obstacle avoidance, I check the ToF sensor reading every time executing the while loop, if the distance is less than 0.5 meters, make a random turn between 0.1 rad and 3.14 rad until the distance is greater than 0.5 meters.
-After that, go straight at 0.5 m/s for 1 second.
+To perform a closed-loop obstacle avoidance, I check the ToF sensor reading every time executing the while loop, if the distance is less than 0.5 meters, make a random turn between 1 rad/s and 3.14 rad/s until the distance is greater than 0.5 meters.
+After that, go forward at 0.5 m/s for 1 second.
+This is the safe settings.

 {% highlight python linenos %}
 # Task 2